christian-xa/Drive-API-Download-File-C/README.md

 Turn on the Drive API and Download Credentials

 Follow this[1] guide to create a Google developers project and enable OAuth consent.
-Download the client configuration file and save the file credentials.json to your working directory.
+Download the client configuration file and SAVE THE FILE credentials.json TO YOUR WORKING DIRECTORY.

 2.